 The 2019 Super Rugby regular season will be the 24th edition of the hugely popular international rugby union league, and will see 15 teams from Australia, South Africa, New Zealand, Japan and Argentina battle it out for supremacy over the course of 18 weeks.
 Teams will be split into three geographical conferences consisting of five teams each, the second successive year that the event has been formatted in that way, and you won’t miss a minute of the action when watching at home on TV or streaming the match Live to a mobile device.

-The 2018 Super Rugby season was the 23rd edition of the tournament.
-New Zealand’s Crusaders are the defending champions, after they travelled to Johannesburg to beat the Lions 25-17 in last season’s televised Super Grand final.
-Some major changes were made to the format of the tournament this season; after two years of an expanded 18-team format, the league will reverted back to 15 teams, split into three separate conferences; the New Zealand Conference, the Australian Conference (which includes Japan’s Sunwolves), and the South African Conference (which includes Argentina’s Jaguares).
-After 18 rounds of regular season competition, in which each team played 16 games, the top teams from each conference will advance to the finals, as will five ‘wildcard’ teams made up of the five teams with the next best records overall.
+The 2019 Super Rugby season will be the 24th edition of the tournament.
+New Zealand’s Crusaders are the defending champions, after they defeated the Lions 37-18 to retain their title for the second consecutive year in last year’s Super Grand final.
+The 2019 season will continue with the reduced 15-team format, split into three separate conferences; the New Zealand Conference, the Australian Conference (which includes Japan’s Sunwolves), and the South African Conference (which includes Argentina’s Jaguares).
+After 18 rounds of regular season competition here in 2019, in which each team will pay 16 games, the top teams from each conference will advance to the finals, as will five ‘wildcard’ teams made up of the five teams with the next best records overall.
 The first round sees the “Qualifiers”, which are followed by the Semi-Finals and then the Grand Final.
 Last season the NSW Waratahs were the best placed Aussie-side, advancing to the Sem-finals where they were defeated by the Lions.